Welcome to our ultimate guide to help you stay accountable. We will teach you the right things to implement in order to create accountability.

-Teachers use accountability by having due dates for assignments.
+- Teachers are accountable by having due dates for assignments.

-Leaders in the United States during World War II used accountability with their troops in the form of victory or defeat.
+- Leaders in the United States during World War II are accountable with their troops in the form of victory or defeat.

-The first step is to get an accountability partner or an accountability coach.
+- The first step is to get an accountability partner or coach.

-Finally, you want to have a set deadline to review your actions.
+- Finally, you want to have a set deadline to review your actions to stay accountable to.

 To avoid missed deadlines either of your own or from your team members, accountability is a highly effective psychological tool that creates better results.

-Having a direct report such as a friend or colleague is a great way to set up a process of accountability.
+Having a direct report such as a friend or colleague is a great way to set up a process to stay accountable.

 Our website, Action Buddy, provides a great platform to instill such a habit into the beginning of your week.